kiddkevin00/iOS-App-Project___Yellp/README.md

 Installation
 ------------
-Simply open the project file through Xcode(Version 5.0+), and run it on iPhone Simulator.
+Simply open the project file through Xcode(Version 5.0+).
+Before running it on iPhone Simulator, make sure ENTER YOUR GOOGLE API KEY in ```ViewController.m```